AgyLuczak/MUM-S-TO-DO-LIST/TESTING.md

 **Code Validation:**

 HTML and CSS: Utilizing tools like the W3C Markup and CSS Validators ensured that the application's frontend code adhered to web standards, thus enhancing compatibility and performance across different web browsers.
-Python and Jinja Syntax: The PEP8 CI Python Linter was instrumental in enforcing coding standards for the backend, ensuring the codebase remained clean, readable, and maintainable.
+Python and Jinja Syntax: The PEP8 CI Python Linter was used to ensure coding standards for the backend were followed.

 **Manual Testing:**